Virus found in Mideast can spy on bank transactions

 "The department's cyber security analysts are working with organizations that could potentially be affected to detect, mitigate and prevent such threats,' said DHS spokesman Peter Boogaard.

-Researchers at Symantec Corp (SYMC.O), the biggest maker of security software, have begun analyzing Gauss and said it appeared at first blush to be related to Stuxnet, Duqu and Flame, according to a spokeswoman for the company.
+Researchers at Symantec Corp, the biggest maker of security software, have begun analyzing Gauss and said it appeared at first blush to be related to Stuxnet, Duqu and Flame, according to a spokeswoman for the company.

 (Additional reporting by Erika Solomon in Beirut, Tabassum Zakaria and Phillip Stewart in Washington and Alistair Barr and Joseph Menn in San Francisco; editing by Tiffany Wu, John Wallace and Matthew Lewis)